 Images taken from Foxhound Fuel Instagram page: instagram.com/foxhoundfuel

-Recovery is critical to improving performance in Muay Thai training.
-Although you can get all the necessary nutrition from whole foods, supplements can help to accelerate recovery and lead to more performance gains.
+Nutrition is critical to improving performance in Muay Thai training.
+Although you can get all the necessary nutrition from whole foods, supplements can help to boost your energy and accelerate recovery, leading to more performance gains.

 Most workout supplements cater to people who seek to build big muscles or lift heavy weights.
 Foxhound Fuel comes and tries to fill this gap for combat sports practitioners.

 After seeing Foxhound Fuel show up in a number of notable Muay Thai Instagram pages and receiving rave reviews, I reached out to the brand.
-I requested for a sample of the post-workout supplement as I wanted to try it out and give an honest review.
+I requested for a sample of the supplements as I wanted to try it out and give an honest review.

 They replied, shipped a single packet of their post-workout recovery supplement over and here I am.
 This is a sponsored post, but all opinions are mine and research is done solely on my part.